Tayya-D/Cloud-Resume-Challenge/README.md

 This included removing a lot of the pages included in the initial template and amending the code for the design and content via HTML and CSS.

 ## Breakdown of the Challenge
-- Create your HTML5 Resume/CV (COMPLETE)
+- Create your Resume/CV with HTML and CSS (COMPLETE)
-- Feature 2
+- Create a static Website deloyed on AWS S3
+- Website should use HTTPS for security via AWS CloudFront
+- Create a custom DNS domain name via AWS Route53
-- Feature 3
+-

 ## Installation
 1. Clone the repository: